anugopalakrishna/CNWG/8-General_Writing_Guidelines.md

 <!-- START: Section X – ABBREVIATIONS, ACRONYMS, AND INITIALISMS -->

-### SECTION: Abbreviations, Acronyms, and Initialisms
+### SECTION 8: Abbreviations, Acronyms, and Initialisms

 1. **Introduction and Expansion**
    - **Rule:** Spell out the full form of an acronym or initialism the first time it appears, followed by the abbreviated form in parentheses.